alphagov/pay-products/README.md

 # pay-products

-Products integrating with GOV.UK Pay in Java(Dropwizard)
+The GOV.UK Pay products service in Java (Dropwizard).

-This microservice manages products (things that a Government Service would like to take payments for).

-These products are integrated with GOV.UK Pay so that a user can make payments using a provided URL.
+This microservice is used to manage payment links, prototype links, demo payments, agent-initiated MOTO payments etc. for government services.

 ## API Specification